tilezen/vector-datasource/docs/layers.md

 The `name:zh` field is now deprecated.
 But for backward-compatibility we also populate it, and this field is Simplified Chinese most time but can also be Traditional Chinese.
 Don't rely on this field.

+If the program cannot find any Chinese properties in the predefined list of each provider(see below), none of `name:zh`, `name:zh-Hans` or `name:zh-Hant` will be populated.

 ###### OSM

 We use three tags `name:zh`, `name:zh-Hans` and `name:zh-Hant` from OSM to populate the two properties: